andyl/BAMRU-Private/notes/devlog.md

-#BAMRU.net Development Log
+# BAMRU.net Development Log

-Mission: setup so that BAMRU.net can be maintained indefinately as-is.
+Mission: package up the web assets in preparation to transfer the support role.

 Goals:
 - [x] upgrade production OS to 14.04